 6. Love is indeed a four-letter word

 Love, at the end of the day, is another emotion- just like happiness, sadness, anger or any other emotions.
-Even though it is more intense than the rest, but if it is not nurtured and respected and acknowledged, eventually it fades too.
+Even though it is more intense than the rest, if it is not nurtured and respected and acknowledged, eventually it fades too.
+When you’re wondering what to do with unrequited love, it helps to remain mindful of this fact.
+It will give you the clarity to see that the one you’re pining for isn’t the be-all-and-end-all of life.

 Just because a form of love isn’t returned in full, or sometimes not acknowledged, it does not mean that the person is not feeling the same kind of love and longing that couples in relationships do.
 Unrequited love is still very much love.